History of Methadone

 prescribe these drugs, but each prescription could only be for

 a maximum of three collections from the pharmacy.
-This

 caused some concern among doctors because it left them unclear